Lyxcrit/DA-ESS-FalconSearch/README.md

 FalconSearch is a Splunk app designed to revolutionize your approach to Enterprise Security.
 By leveraging advanced base searching techniques, FalconSearch optimizes search times and resource usage, delivering lightning-fast results with reduced overhead.
 This app integrates seamlessly with your existing Splunk environment, enhancing your cybersecurity operations without sacrificing performance.

+## Required Apps

+Before using FalconSearch, make sure you have the following apps installed:

+- [Splunk Enterprise Security](https://splunkbase.splunk.com/app/263): A comprehensive solution for security information and event management (SIEM).

+- [Splunk Common Information Model (CIM)](https://splunkbase.splunk.com/app/1621/): A standardized framework for normalizing data for analysis and reporting.

+- [Splunk Enterprise Security Content Update (DA-ESS-ContentUpdate)](https://splunkbase.splunk.com/app/3449/): A content update for Splunk Enterprise Security.

+Ensure that these apps are properly installed and configured before setting up FalconSearch.

 ## Key Features

 - **Efficient Search:** FalconSearch harnesses the power of base searching, enabling quicker data retrieval while conserving valuable resources.